-Starting January 1, all Washington State K-12 school employees will begin receiving health insurance and benefits through the statewide School Employees Benefits Board (SEBB) Program.
-SEBB will replace the health and insurance benefits Highline Public Schools currently provides.
+Starting January 1, all Washington State K-12 school employees began receiving health insurance and benefits through the statewide School Employees Benefits Board (SEBB) Program.

 Enrollment is done through the SEBB My Account online portal.
 Use the portal to enroll in coverage, verify your dependents, state tobacco usage, view your coverage choices, make changes during open enrollment or waive coverage.

 WAIVING COVERAGE & DEFAULT ENROLLMENTS

 You can waive enrollment in SEBB medical coverage if you are enrolled in other employer-based group medical insurance, a TRICARE plan, or Medicare.
 You must waive coverage through SEBB My Account or you will be defaulted in medical, dental and vision plans with a mandatory $33 monthly premium.

 You also must state whether or not you use tobacco through SEBB My Account.
 If you do not take action, you will be charged the default $25 monthly tobacco premium surcharge.

 Certain events let you make account changes (like changing plans or enrolling a dependent) outside of the annual open enrollment.
 Examples include birth or adoption, marriage, or loss of other insurance coverage.